jeffreysorgen/golf-club-sensors/implementation.md

 The axis is only "opposite" when the club handle is pointing down.
 When the handle is upright, the club is in play and the sensor is in Ready state._

+#### For energy conservation:

+First, understand the orientation of the device.
+Then, make the device only identify the change in state so it can **beep**.
+After two minutes, state changes to Timeout state, and halts other sensors and listens only for Ready state.